Mimigris/ynotranslations/README.md

 5. Once on the title screen, you should have an option to change the language of the game

 If you want to use a translation for the game Braingirl, you will need to pass the argument `--language {LANGUAGE}` to the executable (where `{LANGUAGE}` is the name of the folder of the translation wanted), which will launch the game directly in the selected language without having to use the language menu.
 Note that using this argument to start a game without a `Language` folder will force the Player to close, so make sure to not use it in said case.

+## Translations Instructions

+As of now, please see [EasyRPG's translation instructions](https://easyrpg.org/player/guide/game_translation) and [Poedit](https://poedit.net/) for translation information.
+A standard text editor can also be used to edit the existing translation files.

 ## Credits
 * aku - Library's books for the English translation of Yume 2kki